wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/disabling-payment-methods.md

 ---

 ### Disabling payment methods
-You can disable payment methods in the **Payment methods ordering list**.
-Disabled payment methods appear with a strikethrough.
+You can disable payment methods in the **Payment method settings list**.
+Enabled payment methods show a green dot, when disabled its grey.

 To disable payment methods for specific languages, follow these steps:

 1. Sign in to your Lightspeed app.
-2. Under **Payment methods ordering**, select the relevant country.
+2. Select the relevant storefont.
-3. For each language, disable the relevant payment methods.
+4. For each language, disable the relevant payment methods.

-If no specific language rule-set, **Default** is used.
+If no specific language rule-set is found, **Default** is used.

 ### Missing payment methods